Edinburgh–Bathgate line: Authorisation and opening

-The Edinburgh and Bathgate Railway (E&BR) was authorised by Act of Parliament on 3 August 1846.
+The Edinburgh and Bathgate Railway (E&BR) was authorised by the Edinburgh and Bathgate Railway Act 1846 (9 & 10 Vict. c. cccxxxii) on 3 August 1846.
 The main line of 11 miles (17 km) was to run to Bathgate, then an important manufacturing town, from a junction near Ratho on the Edinburgh and Glasgow Railway main line.
 In addition there were to be branches to Midcalder, to Binny Quarries, from Barrack to Whitburn, and a loop from Whitburn to Bathgate, though in fact only one of these was built by the E&BR.
 The authorised capital was £250,000.
-Two subsequent Acts, in 1847 and 1848, authorised deviations.
+Two subsequent acts of Parliament, the Edinburgh and Bathgate Railway (Deviation and Amendment) Act 1847 (10 & 11 Vict. c. ccxlvi) and the Edinburgh and Bathgate Railway (Extension and Deviation) Act 1848 (11 & 12 Vict. c. cxvi), authorised deviations.

 The engineer for the work was Thomas Grainger.

 The only branch that was built by the E&BR was to Uphall, and from there a mineral railway extension ran to the Binny Quarry, near Ecclesmachan.
 The main line to Bathgate was opened on 12 November 1849.
 The company had been encouraged by the E&GR, and the E&BR leased its line to the E&GR for 999 years from the date of opening.
 The lease charge was 4% of the capital cost of the line plus a proportion of receipts.

 As a shell company the E&BR Company remained in existence until the grouping of the railways in 1923 (see below).

 The initial stations from Bathgate Junction (near Ratho) were Broxburn, Houston, and Bathgate.